tdwg/bdq/tg2/_review/docs/tutorial/index.md

 **To cite this document specifically, use the following:**

-[TDWG](<../../index.md#glossary_TDWG> "[Biodiversity Information Standards](https://www.tdwg.org/standards/sds/)") Biodiversity Data Quality Interest Group Task Group 2: Data Quality Tests and Assertions.
+[TDWG](<../../index.md#glossary_TDWG> "Biodiversity Information Standards") Biodiversity Data Quality Interest Group Task Group 2: Data Quality Tests and Assertions.
 2026.
 Tutorial: Creating a New Test using the BDQ Standard.
 Biodiversity Information Standards (TDWG). <https://bdq.tdwg.org/to_be_determined2026-06-03>

 **Biodiversity Information Standards (TDWG)**